Blog

 Our 2026 open enrollment data tells a different story.

 Last year definitely tested the model.
 Enhanced ACA subsidies expired.
 Premiums jumped 26% nationwide.
-But instead of chaos, we saw something encouraging: employees across 50 states plus Washington, D.C. made thoughtful, diverse choices that reflected their actual needs — not necessarily what brokers or employers assumed they wanted.
+But instead of chaos, we saw something encouraging: employees made thoughtful, diverse choices that reflected their actual needs — and not necessarily what brokers or employers assumed they wanted.

 Our analysis of Zorro’s 2026 open enrollment data — representing employees across 50 states plus Washington, D.C. — reveals a range of findings that might challenge conventional wisdom about consumer-directed healthcare:

-2. Employees made diverse, informed choices - They selected plans from more than 100 carriers, and 61% chose options outside the five most commonly selected in this dataset, with preferences spread across metal tiers and network types.
+1. Employees made diverse, informed choices - They selected plans from more than 100 carriers, with preferences spread across metal tiers and network types.

 The bottom line: The skeptics were wrong.
-Pair meaningful employer investment with empowered choice and smart decision support, and ICHRA works.
+Pair empowered choice and smart decision support, and ICHRA works.

 Employee population analysis